oVirt/ovirt-site/source/feature/decommission-master-domain-and-spm.html.md

 It seems that to preserve the fallocate/allocateVolume semantic we should not simply write zeroes, but actually preallocate the volume space maintaining all the previous data (read/write).
 This behavior may be slow for new created volumes that we want just to preallocate with zeroes.
 For this reason I suggest to add a **wipeData** flag in the API that eventually can be used to specify to delete the data in the volume.

+#### Isolate Volumes

+     isolateVolumes(sdUUID, srcImgUUID, dstImgUUID, volumeList)

+**Parameters:**

+*   **sdUUID**, **srcImgUUID**, **dstImgUUID**, **volumeList**: domain UUID, source image UUID, destination image UUID, and volume UUID list

+This (synchronous) API allows you to move one or more volumes into a new image in order to isolate them during a subsequent operation (eg. wipeVolume).
+The volume list must be in ascendant order (beginning with the leaf and including additional consecutive volumes as desired).

+To allow retry of a partially-completed compound call without requiring engine to poll for what has already been isolated, this API will skip volumes which already belong to the destination image.

+Overview of the flow on block domains:

+*   Update the LV tag for each volume to set the new imgUUID

+Overview of the flow in fileDomains:

+*   Check if the image dir exists
+    -   If so, it must only contain volumes mentioned in volumeList
+    -   If not, create the image dir
+*   Hardlink the metadata, lease, and volume files into the new image
+*   Call removeVolumes to remove the volume from the original image

 #### Wipe Volume

      wipeVolume(sdUUID, imgUUID, volUUID)